RakhithJK/wazuh-wazuh-qa-wiki/Documentation-generation-with-DocGenerator-tool.md

 The `DocGenerator` configuration can be found in the `config.yaml` file.
 This already contains a pre-established configuration for generating test documentation.
 The settings to be considered when creating new documentation are as follows:

-  - Section `Include paths`: If they do not exist, the routes to the tests to be developed/migrated will be added here.
-  - Section `Ignore paths`: This section contains paths to directories found in the `Include paths` hierarchy but does not contain tests with documentation, i. e. `data` folders.

-For more details about the configuration options see `README.md`.

-&nbsp;

----

-#### Build documentation

-usage: `DocGenerator.py [-h] [-s] [-v] [-t] [-d] [-i INDEX_NAME] [-l LAUNCH_INDEX_NAME]`

-optional arguments:
- - `-h`, `--help`     show this help message and exit
- - `-s`             Run a sanity check
- - `-v`             Print version
- - `-t`             Test configuration
- - `-d`             Enable debug messages.
- - `-i` INDEX_NAME  Indexes the data to elasticsearch.
- - `-l` LAUNCH_INDEX_NAME  Indexes the data and launch the application.

-When you run it using `-i INDEX_NAME`, the JSONs previously generated are indexed in elasticsearch.
-You can index them and run SearchUI simultaneously using `-l INDEX_NAME`.
-If you want to generate the doc, you need to create a `config.yaml` file that is used when you parse the tests.

 ```yaml
 Project path: String with the project path